chickenPopcorn/EqEq/notes/final-report.md

 multiple-line equation, context resolution, variable dependency, etc.
 We initially added semantic analysis and naive version of variable mapping for scope and variable resolution.
-However we soon realized the the problem is more complex, and built `relation.ml` a variable dependency table to deal with the problem.
-We used DFS to detect cyclic reference.
+However we soon realized the the problem is more complex, and built `relation.ml` a variable dependency table to deal with the problem, in which we used DFS to detect cyclic reference.
 ## Testing
 While developing the code, we concurrently tested what we wrote.
 When we initially developing our language we had `debugtokenizer.ml` and `debug_frontend.py` to test the font end of our language.
 The first program splits out correct recognized tokens when fed with source code in eqeq, while the second one runs the tokens through `parser.ml` with `menhir`.
 After we Finished the bulk of the front end of our compiler.
 We set up automated testing on Travis CI with `.travis.yml` to test if our language is compiling properly for each commit.
 All the testing suite and processes will be discussed in detail later in the testing section of this report.